-The template consists of some headings that will be generally speaking be essential along with body text explaining what to include in each section.
+The template consists of essential headings along with body text explaining what to include in each section.
 You should overwrite (or copy and paste) the body text with the corresponding section text for your article.
 Obviously, you should add other headings as needed.